thradams/cake/README.md

 # Road map

-* Remove all warnings of cake source code in safe mode to validate the design and implementation
-* Fixes
-* C89 backend
+* Making it usable as C89 backend and fixes
+* Flow v2 algorithm was delayed

 # References